nidge/build-react-app-amplify-graphql/README.md

 # Getting Started with Create React App

-This was created by following this [tutorial](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/module-one/?e=gs2020&p=build-a-react-app-intro)
+This was created by following the following [tutorial](https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/module-one/?e=gs2020&p=build-a-react-app-intro)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).